kenjennings/PicConv_XWcF14/README.md

 XWcF14.TXL -- LIST'd version, in regular ASCII (normal line feeds) of the Lame XWcF14.BXL BASIC XL program.

 XWcF14.xex -- Lame Atari executable program that loads the display list, screen memory, color registers, and then waits.
-This is created by the lame BASIC XL program.
+This is created by the Lame BASIC XL program.

 XWcF14_160x96.png -- The graphics file resized to 160x96 to fit the Atari Graphics Mode 7 screen resolution.
+This is what was run through GIMP to produce the C Array of pixel data.

 XWcF14_ATARI800_640.png -- Screen grab from the Atari800 emulator running the XWcF14.xex program.